 Hierarchies and networks in social systems

-And the organisation is a bureaucracy – which administratively organises the many actors who need to work together.
+The organisation is the bureaucracy that administratively organises the many actors who work together to the ends of the business.

-A core theme of sociological discussion has been the contrast between totalitarianism (hierarchical control) and individualism.
+A core theme of sociological discussion has been the contrast between totalitarian (hierarchical) and individualistic (network) organisations.

-Some social groups have a dominance hierarchy; consider the pecking order in a chicken coop.
+Some social groups have a natural dominance hierarchy; consider the pecking order in a chicken coop.

 In naïve management methodology, executive directors set goals, which are then cascaded down the organisation structure to all employees.